The Introduction to our book Mindful Retirement, with an overview of the contents

 The retiree we have in mind is free from financial obligations and blessed with time and liberty.
 Yet it is also true that some retirees end up alone in a chair, in a quiet room, with no one to keep them company except themselves.
 We talk to those retirees, too.
 Assuming we have enough food to eat, medicine to stay healthy, caretakers to keep the windows clean and the roof watertight, then a final question always remains: How shall we pass the time?
 What might we talk about with ourselves?
 What if the self we discover in those long, quiet afternoons turns out to be boring, or cranky, or bad company?

-The question becomes, how can we prepare not just our bank accounts for retirement, but also ourselves?
+The question becomes, how can we prepare not just our bank accounts for retirement, but ourselves?

 In Defense of Wisdom

-The word we use for the long tradition of thought stretching back through humanity’s past is “wisdom.”
-This book assumes that wisdom has value.
-Put it this way: If a hundred different people in a hundred different places thought deeply about the same problem, and the majority of them came to similar thoughts and conclusions, wouldn’t you want to know what they found?
+The long tradition of thought stretching back through humanity’s past has value that too many people fail to see.
+But think of it this way: If a hundred different people in a hundred different places thought deeply about the same problem, and the majority of them came to similar conclusions, wouldn’t you want to know what they found?
 And if a hundred different people across a hundred different centuries kept reaching similar conclusions about the challenges they faced in their own times, wouldn’t you be interested to know?
 And if people have lived essentially the same way for thousands of years, wouldn’t you assume that what they were doing was worthwhile?

 We understand why people are skeptical about wisdom.
 Times change, and reasonable people change with them.
-Heck, since the 1600s times have changed more rapidly than ever before, usually for the better!.
-Technology produces all manner of wonderment and promises a fix for every problem.
-For instance, water treatment plants solved the very real, ongoing problem of illness from bad water, which still haunts much of the non-industrial world.
-Antibiotics and vaccines have all but eliminated diseases that used to kill us in great numbers, like tuberculosis and smallpox.
+Since the 1600s, things have changed more rapidly than ever, and many of those changes were for the better!
+Technology has produced wonders.
+Water treatment plants solved the huge problem of illness from bad water.
+Antibiotics and vaccines eliminated many diseases that used to kill us in great numbers, like tuberculosis and smallpox.
 And computers can take us anywhere we want to go, virtually, while bringing troves of knowledge and entertainment to our fingertips.

-In the 21st century, we often fail to acknowledge something else.
-Every technological development has also brought new problems.
-Water treatment plants are vulnerable to sabotage or malfunction or mismanagement, which troubles our dependence on them.
+However, it is also true that each technological development has brought new problems.
+Water treatment plants are vulnerable to sabotage or mismanagement, which makes it risky for us to depend on them.
 Antibiotic-resistant viruses and bacteria are blooming all over the world, and vaccines only work where there is trust between the governments offering them and the citizens who need them.
-Computers and social media have all but destroyed our capacity to get along with each other in person, in a room, as people rely more and more on their phones.
+Computers and social media have all but destroyed our capacity to get along with each other in person, in a room, as people rely more and more on smartphones.

-What is more, there is scientific evidence that the path to wisdom is open to every human being with an intact brain.
+Retirement is the time of life when we set aside intelligence and turn our focus on wisdom.
+If you have an intact brain, then you have enormous potential to develop wisdom.
 The latest research into neurobiology shows that the human brain has two hemispheres, each of which perceives the world in its own way.
 We describe these as “left-brain thinking” and “right-brain thinking.”
 One of the early books to describe these two ways of thinking was Iain McGilchrist’s excellent The Master and His Emissary: The Divided Brain and the Making of the Western World.
-In our book, we will connect McGilchrist’s ideas with newer research by the neuropsychologist Chris Niebauer, whose discoveries led him backward to the insights of Buddhism.
-We also look to the neuroanatomist Jill Bolte Taylor, whose sudden stroke led her to rediscover her right-brain consciousness.
-Taylor’s description of right-brain thinking echoes many of the observations made by the great novelist Aldous Huxley after he took mescaline and journeyed into his own right brain.
+In our book, we will connect McGilchrist’s ideas with newer research by various scientists.
+The neuropsychologist Chris Niebauer discovered research findings that led him back to the insights of Buddhism.
+The neuroanatomist Jill Bolte Taylor had a sudden stroke in her own brain, which led her to rediscover her right-brain consciousness.
+We discuss Taylor’s description of right-brain thinking and show you how she echoes artists and philosophers, like the great novelist Aldous Huxley who took mescaline and journeyed into his own right brain.
+We show you how reconnecting with your own right-brain thinking can lead you to pleasure and curiosity.

-In addition to science, our book draws upon themes and patterns that can be found throughout a wide range of arts, from films like The Shawshank Redemption to the philosophy of Friedrich Nietzsche and Georges Bataille.
-We believe that the truths held in common by all these people are part of the wisdom tradition.
-We believe the wisdom tradition aligns with right-brain thinking, whereas intelligence aligns with left-brain thinking.
-Like many other researchers, we believe American culture has become imbalanced in favor of left-brain thinking.
-This book is an effort to restore the balance by pushing readers toward wisdom.
-We believe these lessons will provide valuable insights for anyone who is planning retirement or is newly retired.
+In addition to science, our book draws upon themes and patterns visible in a wide range of arts and philosophy, from films like The Shawshank Redemption to the works of Friedrich Nietzsche.
+We believe that all these people found wisdom.
+We believe wisdom aligns with right-brain thinking.
+Like many other researchers, we believe American culture has become imbalanced in favor of left-brain thinking, which favors intelligence over wisdom.
+This book is an effort to restore the balance between the two ways people are capable of thinking in order to have a complete, well-rounded retirement.

-Unfortunately, we cannot promise that all of these truths will be easy or pleasurable to learn.
-Wisdom can have a hard edge.
+While we can promise that the end of this path leads you to pleasure, we admit that getting there will require some hard work.
+Wisdom can be tough to take.
 For example, wisdom shows us that each and every one of us is mortal.
 On the other hand, our intelligence focuses on how to put off death as long as possible.
 For instance, in Silicon Valley you can find billionaires who swear they are going to live forever.
-They plan to upload their consciousness to a computer, or they take vitamins and supplements while disciplining their body through meditation and exercise.
+They plan to upload their consciousness to a computer, or they take vitamins and supplements while disciplining their bodies through meditation and exercise.
 Some of these same people believe that all of us are living inside a computer simulation, as in the film series The Matrix.
 All of these people are hyper-intelligent.
-But so far, no one has managed to live forever.
-Wisdom advises that it’s better to make the most of the time we are given.
+But so far, no one has lived forever.
+Wisdom says it’s better to make the most of the time we are given.

-Rather than trying to innovate our way out of every problem, wisdom puts us on a path toward accepting our problems as unfortunate but plain, simple facts of existence.
+Wisdom puts us on a path toward accepting our problems as unfortunate but simple facts of existence.
 Wisdom is what moves people to say, “A problem you cannot solve is just an inconvenience you have to endure.”
 Or to add, “An adventure is only an inconvenience rightly considered.”

 We intend for this book to fill the gaps in advice about how to prepare for retirement.
 While most books on the subject say a lot about money, very few discuss what all the money is for.
 They advise retirees to find “meaning” or “purpose” in post-work life but offer almost no guidance on what meaning and purpose are, or where to look for them, or how to recognize them when you find them.
 Too many of these books suggest you should just keep working.
 We believe that answering the challenges of retirement requires work, but not the kind that focuses on money.
-It is work on the self, or even work on the soul.
-The work is doable with guidance, and completing this work can make the years spent in retirement the richest, happiest time of life.
+It is work on the self.
+The work is doable with guidance, and completing the work can make your retirement years the richest, happiest time of life.

 About the Author, Bill Adler